Devang101/CompostCalculator/README.md

 # CompostCalculator
-A webapp to user's compost better!
+A webapp to help users compost better!